 Mobility in the area is characterized by one north-south through street (Tennyson) and numerous fractured or deadend east-west streets.
-The pedestrian realm is limited with few street trees, sidewalks or crossings, except for the eastern portion of the area that is framed by the Galloping Goose Trail.
+The pedestrian realm is limited with few street trees, sidewalks or crossings, except for the eastern portion of the area that is framed by the Galloping Goose Regional Trail.

 The Tennyson Industrial Quarter will contain a diverse range of employment opportunities and remain a regionally significant industrial area.
-New higher density mixed use industrial/residential buildings fronting the Galloping Goose Trail will bring new life and inject an eclectic feel to the area.
-Residential rental units on upper floors of properties adjacent to the Trail will provide housing close to employment activity that is compatible with the light industrial uses in the area.
+New higher density mixed use industrial/residential buildings fronting the Galloping Goose Regional Trail will bring new life and inject an eclectic feel to the area.
+A mix of industrial, commercial and residential developments adjacent to the Trail will provide a blend of employment and housing activity that will bring vibrancy to the existing light industrial in the area.

-The Galloping Goose Trail will continue to be celebrated as a regional jewel and will be enhanced and animated by food kiosks, pocket parks and a wider, separated area for pedestrians and cyclists to travel.
+The Galloping Goose Regional Trail will continue to be celebrated as a regional jewel and will be enhanced and animated by food kiosks, pocket parks and a wider, separated area for pedestrians and cyclists to travel.
 Tennyson Avenue will remain the heart of the industrial area, and sites along the street will continue to grow and redevelop, providing new business space and additional employment opportunities on upper floors.
 New sidewalks and street trees will create more desirable active travel options, while roads and vehicle access for goods movement supporting the industrial uses will remain a priority.